 Madame Tussauds is a famous branch of wax museums.
 The collection houses many wax statues of celebrities, politicians, and music artists.
 Art fanatics can take pictures with life-like models created with the finest details to give a realistic appearance.
 Get to see your favorite movie, music, or even artists like Vincent Van Gogh in this interactive experience.

 The tour continues at the Amsterdam Dungeon, where you can explore and learn about Amsterdam’s 500-year dark history.
 The Dungeon is a theatrical performance requiring audience interaction, making it a fun experience for everyone.

-A set of 10 professional actors give a mind-blowing performance where you will witness different simultaneously terrifying and funny features.
+A set of 10 professional actors gives a mind-blowing performance where you will witness simultaneously terrifying and funny features.
 There are new shows such as Forest of the Dead, where you can see Amsterdam’s Fallowfield.

 - This tour is one of the best in Amsterdam and has excellent value for money.
 Tickets are available for purchase on GetYourGuide.

 - Booklets are provided at the entrance and are available in several languages.